cagov/engaged.ca.gov/site/en/privacy.md

 ## Surveys

-If you take a survey on thisthe ODI website, we will collect information from your responses.
+If you take a survey on this ODI website, we will collect information from your responses.
 This can include text, audio, video, and images you choose to upload.

 ## Public disclosure